droundy/iolaus-broken/README.md

 Legendary head management
 -------------------------

+> ...and in his turn called for help on Iolaus who, by setting fire to
+> a piece of the neighbouring wood and burning the roots of the heads
+> with the brands, prevented them from sprouting.
+Having thus got the
+> better of the sprouting heads, he chopped off the immortal head, and
+> buried it, and put a heavy rock on it, beside the road that leads
+> through Lerna to Elaeus.
+>
+> *Apollodorus*, translated by Sir James G. Frazer, 1921.

 Iolaus takes charge of creating and decapitating heads.
 This makes its name something of a misnomer, since Heracles was in charge of removing heads, which grew spontaneously, and Iolaus was merely tasked